-Online Elementary Linear Algebra Course - Distance CalculusWhat is the difference between "Linear Algebra" and "Elementary Linear Algebra"?
+Online Elementary Linear Matrix Algebra Course - Distance CalculusWhat is the difference between "Linear Algebra" and "Elementary Linear Algebra"?

 When you see the term "Elementary" in the title, they are specifically talking about the sophomore-level Linear Algebra course commonly taken after Calculus II.

 There are more advanced Linear Algebra courses available, usually taken by math and computer science students, which are sometimes called Advanced Linear Algebra, or Computational Linear Algebra.
 These are courses that jump into the math theory of Linear Algebra, and usuall require a student have had a course in group theory or abstract algebra.

 Most students looking for a Linear Algebra course are looing for "Elementary Linear Algebra".

 What is the difference in a taking a textbook/lecture based course on linear algebra vs Distance Calculus Linear Algebra?

 There are huge differences between our Linear Algebra course, which is Mathematica-based, and a traditional textbook/lecture course.

 Our Mathematica-based course is highly experimentation-based - running experiments graphically, numerically, algebraically, to get at the concepts of linear algebra as you would in a chemistry or physics lab.

 Traditional Linear Algebra courses usually center on doing small calculations you can do by hand, and then concentrating on abstract concepts of linear algebra, avoiding difficult calculations in favor of ... sometimes proofs, sometimes just calculations that can be completed by humans on paper.